-Chocolate, pizza, ice cream, potato chips, french fries, cheese - you know them and you crave them!
-If you're like me, cravings can be a real stumbling block in your whole body health adventure.
-Just when you've had a great day or week of eating and moving, those creamy and crunchy munchies creep up and you've just gotta have them - like NOW!
+Chocolate, pizza, ice cream, potato chips, french fries, cheese -- you know them and you crave them!
+If you're like me, cravings can be a real stumbling block in your whole body health journey.
+Just when you've had a great day or week of eating and moving, those creamy and crunchy munchies creep up and you've just gotta have them -- NOW!

-But if you take a moment to deconstruct those triggers that are seemingly out of control, you'll find a pathway to be MORE than a conqueror with your cravings.
+However, if you take a moment to deconstruct those triggers that are seemingly out of control, you'll find the way to be MORE than a conqueror over your cravings.

-Here are 10 black belt tips to do just that!
+Here are 10 black belt tips to help you conquer cravings!

-Cravings are a communication.
-Your body is telling you that it needs something, and most of time it's not food.
-The first thing you need to do is get to the root of your "need to feed."
+Cravings are a communication -- your body is telling you that it needs something and most of the time it's not food.
+In order to conquer cravings, the first action to take is to get to the root of your "need to feed."

 Hunger is physical, so you'll know it.
-You'll feel those grumbly, growlies - the light headedness, and "hangry" feeling.
-And it's usually a rolling sensation that starts small and gets bigger over time.
-So if you're hungry - eat!
-Just make it a healthy balanced meal with lots of veggies, protein and fiber.
+When you are actually hungry, you will feel those grumbly-growlies that are often accompanied by light headedness and a "hangry" feeling.
+Hunger is usually a rolling sensation that starts small and gets bigger over time.
+If you are hungry, you should eat -- just make it a healthy, balanced meal with lots of veggies, protein and fiber.

 ”When a craving doesn't come from hunger, eating doesn't satisfy it.”